robocioaca/udacity_meme-generator-project/README.md

 ##  Test suite

 I've written a barebones test-suite for the `QuoteEngine` module - using `unittest`.
-The `MemeGenerator` module is quite hard to test, due to the randomness requirenent.
+The `MemeGenerator` module is quite hard to test, due to the randomness requirement.
 To run all tests run in a terminal:

 ```
 python3 -m unittest --verbose